gjstirling/CV/README.md

 [Projects](https://github.com/gjstirling/CV#Projects) | [Experiance](https://github.com/gjstirling/CV#Relevent-Work-Experiance) | [Education](https://github.com/gjstirling/CV#Education) | [Hobbies and Interests](https://github.com/gjstirling/CV#Hobbiesandinterests)
 <br>

+## Summary

+Recently I have moved into a career change completing a remote 16 week intensive bootcamp with Makers Academy.
+After spending the last five years living abroad working in the snow-sports industry I needed a new challenge and wanted a new career that allow me to grow professionally.
+This experience allowed me to understand how to become an effective learner.
+Accepting challenging tasks, using them as an opportunities to grow and improve.
+I am a strong believer in having a good working process by following best practices such as test driven development, isolation/single responsibility principle and working incrementally.
+Allowing my work to be clear, concise and fluid.

+Working as a coach helped me develop a strong competency in communication, leadership, managing difficult situations and working effectively with my peers.
+These skills were incredibly useful when working on group projects or in pairing tasks.
+Allowing me to ensure teams were always moving forward and enjoying the learning process.
+I received frequent commendation for this from my peers describing the working environment as calm, positive and productive.

+As a person I am very reflective, value good social skills/honesty and have a high emotional awareness.

 <img alt="JS" src="images/js_logo.svg" width="80">&nbsp;&nbsp;&nbsp;
 <img alt="RUBY" src="images/Ruby_logo.svg" width="80">&nbsp;&nbsp;&nbsp;
 <img alt="HTML" src="images/HTML5.svg.png" width="80">&nbsp;&nbsp;&nbsp;